Tutankhamun95/ClientAccountSelfRegistration-AugustusTest/README.md

 ## IMPORTANT NOTES
 # Test was run on WAMP Server
-# Google Maps Api is used in the .env
+# Google Maps Api Key is used in the .env
-# If API Registeration fails, register through the browser
+# If API Registeration fails, register through the browser on http://localhost/register

 These are the Project Files